 The media provides symbolic resources of racism in our daily interactions.
-The media representation of Afghanistan in North America has been skewed towards wars, especially towards pro-war against Muslim/Arab who were portrayed as militants and terrorists.
+The media representation of Afghanistan in North America has been skewed towards wars, especially towards pro-war against Muslims who were portrayed as militants and terrorists.

-I undertook this inquiry in “the transforming recess mathematics unit” that amplified care for friendships and fairness on the school playground for some learners.
+I undertook this inquiry in “the transforming recess mathematics unit” that amplified care for friendships and fairness on the school playground.
 The unit was co-designed with committed elementary school teachers and Grade 1 to 5 students.
 The design was centered around the principle of participatory action research in that it encouraged those who were affected most by the particular issues to take the lead in researching those issues (Cammarota & Fine, 2008; Fine & Torre, 2004).
 Students had great insights about what constitutes fair use of the school playground and how they can foster friendships during recess.
 The pedagogical design created an otherwise-impossible opportunity for many students in an urban elementary school to mobilize mathematics curriculum for the purpose of transforming their recess experiences.

-Against the backdrop of this “success story,” however, quieter voices were not always heard, and some students’ marginalized identity (in this case the institutionalized label of “English language learners”) were further reinforced in the unit.
+Against the backdrop of this “success story,” however, quieter voices were not always heard, and some students’ marginalized identities (in this case the institutionalized label of “English language learners”) were further reinforced in the unit.
 The series of peer-to-peer interactions showed how the geopolitical context was brought up in relation to one of the Afghan refugee students identified as an “English language learner.”
 During the peer interactions, this student came to be associated with war and “terrorists.”
 Also, the multilingual identity of a student from Mexico who was also identified as an “English language learner” came to be overpowered under the pervading local monolingual policy.

 These interactions happened even while the teacher and peers attempted to create a context of inclusion.
 The macro-context surrounding classroom learning strongly influences what happens in the classroom.
 The findings from this study call for transforming taken-for-granted labelling and related institutionalized practices through which representation of the Other has been co-constructed.
 Replacing a deficit-oriented label with a more asset-oriented label (e.g., emergent bilinguals) is certainly progress (García & Leiva, 2014).
 However, unless the underlying monolingual policies and practices, and biased media portrayals are questioned and challenged, simply replacing the label will likely not change the dynamics of identities and learning.
 This is because, as the findings of this study suggest, the macro-level geopolitical configuration of the Other (even without the presence of the label of “English language learners”) can continue to serve as a context to reinforce such a label.
 When we discuss the issue of identity and learning, we need to make explicit the geopolitical configuration and colonial matrix that allows us to critically examine how the institutionalized and colonial label can shape learner experiences.
 In particular, my analysis showed how categorical and binary frameworks inscribed in mathematics curriculum served as a context for inheritance and reproduction of such colonial categories.